A SPIKE IN NEW PODCASTS | Top Podcast Trends of 2020 & What’s Next for 2021?

-We expect to see the growth in the number of new podcasts to continue well into 2021, especially if the current projected increase in COVID transmission rates this winter prove to be accurate.
+In the first half of 2021, we expect to see the number of new podcasts continue to skyrocket, especially if the current projected increase in COVID transmission rates this winter prove to be accurate.
 There were about 550,000 podcasts in 2018 and around 1.5 million podcasts published to date.
 Based on this data, we expect that the number of podcasts will surpass 2 million by next year.

 It is also likely that we will see an increasing number of businesses, both large and small, launching their own podcasts, or even their own mini-networks of shows related to their brand.

-Unquestionably, 2021 will bring about some unforeseen twists and turns, but all signs are pointing to a year of strong growth for the podcast industry.
+If 2020 has been any indication of what is yet to come, then 2021 is likely to bring some unforeseen twists and turns — but all signs are pointing to another strong growth year for the podcast industry.